ArkEcosystemArchive/docs-legacy/docs/cookbook/developer/tester-cli-transaction.md

 ```

 :::tip
---base-url is node IP being broadcasted to (replace that with your Node’s IP, or localhost) and --passphrase is the secret for wallet you wish to send transactions from.
+**`--base-url`** is the node IP to which you'll be broadcasting (replace that with **your own node’s IP**, **localhost** or **any other relay node's IP**).

+**`--passphrase`** is the **secret** for the wallet you wish to send transactions from.
 :::

+The basic premise is the following:
+ 1. Fill in a command with the passphrase to a wallet with enough DARK
+ 2. A transfer will be issued to a randomly generated address
+ 3. After a moment the type-specific transaction will be issued other randomly generated addresses

+Accounts randomly generated are available in the `./test-wallets` file.

 ### Transfer